How to spot a clocked car

 Check the mileage on every viewing.
 Crooks will roll back the mileage for the first viewing, and return it to the original mileage after the sale.
 This way everything appears legal.

-You can also conduct a vehicle check for a small fee of £9 to validate your car’s history
+You can also conduct a vehicle check to validate your car’s history

 What to do if your car has been clocked